 The Malvern Publishing Company published his first novel To Weave a Rainbow at that time.
 The imprint was designed to bring new novelists to the marketplace and even though the book did well, he wasn’t able to pursue a writing career then.

 He visited India intending to write a book about Avatars but produced instead The Boy who Made God Smile.
-This novella was accepted by Harper Collins in California.

 Beginning as a Writer in Residence at Cranleigh School, he returned to teaching and spent the remainder of his working years at Nottingham High School, specialising in A-level and Oxbridge entrance and nurturing any writing talent he encountered.
 A number of his former pupils have done well, particularly Jonathan Coe.
 The Rotters’ Club describes their shared time of bulletin boards and magazines at KES.
 Robert Macfarlane is a close friend; they edit each other’s work.
 He also taught the journalists Andrew Billen, Mark Steyn and Oliver Smith.